tjm-teo/tjm-teo/README.md

 - 👋 Hi, I’m @tjm-teo
 - I study Computer Science and Electrical Engineering
-- I’m interested in video game development and the interface between software and hardware.
+- I’m interested in the interface between software and hardware as well as video game development.
 - My other interests include Music, Physics, Math, Philosophy, and Cognitive science.

 <!---